sheepas/stats220/README.md

 # 💚 STATS220 💚
 ## Assignment 1 📓
-The purpose of this repository is use the skill of  Github and R-studio that i've learnt so far (by the end of Module 1) in `stats 220`.
+The purpose of this repository is use the skill of  Github and R-studio that i've learned so far (by the end of Module 1) in `stats 220`.
 This is my first time making the website and **I'm so excited!!**

 ## Assignment description 👩‍🎓
 ### *Part A*